Unstructured-IO/unstructured/docs/source/bricks.rst

-The following illustrates fetching a url and partition it the response content.
+The following illustrates fetching a url and partitioning the response content:

 .. code:: python